awsdocs/amazon-redshift-developer-guide/doc_source/c_choosing_dist_sort.md

 **Note**
  After you have specified a distribution style for a column, Amazon Redshift handles data distribution at the cluster level\.
 Amazon Redshift does not require or support the concept of partitioning data within database objects\.
 You do not need to create table spaces or define partitioning schemes for tables\.

-You can't change the distribution style of a table after it's created\.
-To use a different distribution style, you can recreate the table and populate the new table with a deep copy\.
+In certain scenarios, you can change the distribution style of a table after it is created\.
+For more information, see [ALTER TABLE](r_ALTER_TABLE.md)\.
+For scenarios when you can't change the distribution style of a table after it's created, you can recreate the table and populate the new table with a deep copy\.
 For more information, see [Performing a Deep Copy](performing-a-deep-copy.md)